COMBAT BASICS

 • When knocked down, mounted or grappled, Brutal defense automatically absorbs BODY stat number [+ Tough perk, when applicable].

-• Successful defense against blunt weapons and unarmed attacks by fighters with Superhuman strength, absorb your BODY[+tough] damage.
+• Successful defense against blunt weapons and unarmed attacks absorb your BODY[+tough] damage.

 Pro: Brutal Defense automatically kicks in when you’re knocked down, mounted or grappled.